 Ace inhibition for the preservation of kidney function and patient survival in kidney transplantation.
 Local (ANZ) title: Ace inhibitors Versus plAcebo Therapy After Renal transplantation

 Principal Investigator: Dr Greg Knoll, Ottawa Hospital Research Institute

 Local (ANZ) Principal Investigator: Dr Helen Pilmore, Auckland City Hospital, NZ

 Project Officer: Donna Reidlinger (AKTN)

-The AVATAR trial is a multi-centre, double-blind, randomised controlled trial comparing the ACE inhibitor ramipril to placebo in 528 renal transplant recipients with chronic kidney disease defined by reduced glomerular filtration rate and the presence of proteinura.
-The trial is designed to determine if ramipril is superior to placebo in decreasing the time to doubling of serum creatine or renal transplant failure (defined as return to dialysis or repeat transplantation) or death.
+The AVATAR trial is a multi-centre, double-blind, randomised controlled trial comparing the ACE inhibitor ramipril to placebo in 528 kidney transplant recipients with chronic kidney disease defined by reduced glomerular filtration rate and the presence of proteinura.
+The trial is designed to determine if ramipril is superior to placebo in decreasing the time to doubling of serum creatine or kidney transplant failure (defined as return to dialysis or repeat transplantation) or death.

 This trial is being led by Dr Greg Knoll through Ottawa Hospital Research Institute in Canada.
 The AKTN is facilitating the Australian and New Zealand arm of the trial.
 528 patients will be randomised across all sites, and followed from between 2 and 4 years.